mspnp/vnet-integrated-serverless-microservices/README.md

 ![Solution Architecture](./docs/images/ProjectArchitecture.png)

 At the core of the solution is a set of microservices.
 The first service (PatientTests API) provides the CRUD operations for patients and their associated tests.
 The second service (Audit API) provides operations to create auditing entries.
-Both of these services store data in Cosmos DB, using the Mongo API.
-The Cosmos DB endpoint can be replaced with another Mongo DB service, without changing code.
+Both of these services store data in Azure Cosmos DB, using the Mongo API.
+The Azure Cosmos DB endpoint can be replaced with another MongoDB service, without changing code.
 The services don't share data, and each service may be deployed to its own independent database.

 ## Security

 The Audit API is locked down to only be accessible at a network level from other systems in the same vnet.
 The PatientTests API is similarly locked down to only be accessible from the API Management subnet.
 Only the API Management is accessible from the public internet.
 In addition to the network-level security, the function apps are also protected by requiring API keys for access.
 These keys are stored in Key Vault, along with other sensitive data such as connection strings, and is only available to specified identities.
-More information on the security aspects can be found [here](./docs/security_pattern.md).
+More information on the security aspects can be found in [Security patterns](./docs/security_pattern.md).
 In addition, keys can be rotated to make the system more secure.
-More information about key rotation can be found [here](./docs/key_rotation.md).
+More information about key rotation can be found in [Key rotation](./docs/key_rotation.md).

 ## Distributed Telemetry

-Telemetry is captured across the whole request pipeline from API Management and the Functions.
-Telemetry shares a common operation id, allowing it to be correlated across these components.
-More information about this distributed telemetry tracing can be found [here](./docs/distributed_telemetry.md).
+Telemetry is captured across the whole request pipeline from API Management and the functions.
+Telemetry shares a common operation ID, allowing it to be correlated across these components.
+More information about this distributed telemetry tracing can be found in [Distributed telemetry](./docs/distributed_telemetry.md).

 ## Deployment

 The solution may be deployed using Terraform.
-The terraform templates and code is available in the `/env` folder.
+The Terraform templates and code is available in the `/env` folder.
 The [readme](./env/readme.md) explains how to deploy the environment into your own Azure subscription.
-This can easily be automated using a system such as Azure DevOps or Github Actions.
+This can easily be automated using a system such as Azure DevOps or GitHub Actions.

 The [PatientTests API](./src/PatientTestsApi/readme.md) and the [Audit API](./src/AuditApi/readme.md) may be found in the `/src` folder.

-Each of these three folders contain a [dev container](https://code.visualstudio.com/docs/remote/containers), which will have all the prerequisites installed, to help you get going quicker.
+These three folders contain a [dev container](https://code.visualstudio.com/docs/remote/containers), which will have all the prerequisites installed, to help you get going quicker.

 ## API Source